hicham-labeni/short-horizon-return-prediction/README.md

 Evaluation metric:

-- correlation(predictions, realized returns)
+- correlation between predicted and realized returns

-Correlation is preferred over MSE because directional structure is more relevant in weak-signal financial prediction settings.
+Correlation was used to evaluate whether models capture directional structure rather than minimizing prediction error magnitude.

 ---

 # Main Findings

-Key observations:
+Main observations from the experiments:

-- predictive structure remains weak
+- predictive relationships remain weak overall
-- Ridge slightly stabilizes estimates relative to OLS
+- Ridge regression produced slightly more stable results than OLS in some periods
-- Lasso removes most weak distributed signal
+- Lasso regularization removed most of the weak distributed signal
-- volatility features provide limited incremental value
+- adding rolling volatility did not materially improve predictive performance
-- predictive correlations vary substantially across market regimes
+- walk-forward results varied significantly across market periods

-The results are consistent with the low signal-to-noise nature of short-horizon financial forecasting.
+Overall, the results are consistent with the low signal-to-noise nature of short-horizon return forecasting.

 ---

 # Limitations

-Current limitations include:
+This project has several important limitations:

-- single-asset dataset
+- single-asset analysis
-- simple feature space
+- relatively small feature space
 - linear modeling assumptions
 - no hyperparameter optimization
-- no nonlinear interaction modeling
+- no transaction cost modeling
+- no statistical significance testing
+- no explicit regime detection framework

+As a result, the study should be viewed as an exploratory baseline analysis rather than a production-ready forecasting system.

 ---

 # Potential Extensions

-Future research directions:
+Possible future improvements include:

-- multi-asset cross-sectional analysis
+- multi-asset analysis
-- nonlinear models
+- nonlinear machine learning models
+- rolling retraining procedures
-- regime-aware architectures
+- regime-aware modeling approaches
 - alternative volatility estimators
-- multi-horizon prediction frameworks
+- statistical significance and robustness testing

 ---